top of page

 I've been studying the Six Human Needs framework by Tony Robbins and exploring how it applies to today’s leadership scene.
 What I discovered shifted everything for me, and it might shift how you lead.

 At first glance, Tony Robbins’ Six Human Needs framework sounds like something you'd hear at a personal development workshop.
-But the more I sat with it, the more I realised, this is the missing layer in so many leadership challenges.
+But the more I sat with it, the more I realised that this is the missing layer in so many leadership challenges.

-It’s not culture, not performance, not toxicity, but misaligned needs; unspoken, unmet, and completely misunderstood.
+It’s not culture, performance, or toxicity, but misaligned needs; unspoken, unmet, and completely misunderstood.

 The Six Human Needs